gamesbook/protograf/docs/source/examples/commercial.rst

 Source Code `<https://github.com/gamesbook/protograf/blob/master/examples/boards/commercial/traveller_black.py>`_
 ----------- ------------------------------------------------------------------
 Discussion  This example shows how to construct a blank sector map for the
-            "Traveller" roleplaying game.
+            "Traveller" scifi roleplaying game.

             Its a simple hexagonal grid, with a numeric coordinate system.
             The "edges" are just drawn with lines.
-The styling is black because of the fill used for the hexagons; when testing, however, it could be better to use a lighter color as this much black is not very "print friendly".
+The styling is black because of the fill used for the hexagons; when testing, however, it could be better to use a lighter color as this using much black is not very "printer friendly".

             It might be possible, in future, to expand this to show how star systems could be depicted on it; something along the lines of the